feliciengoudou/jesugo.goudou.me/content/publication/publication1/Paper1/index.md

 ---
-title: 'The Employment Effects of Non-compete Contracts: Job Retention versus Job Creation'
+title: 'The Employment Effects of Noncompete Contracts: Job Retention versus Job Creation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here